AM207/ac297r/content/pages/schedule.md

 You will be graded on each phase, **the eval meeting**, via an interview with Pavlos and a TA.
 You will have 4-5 days to improve your work in that phase based on our feedback in case we do not find your work for that phase acceptable.
 Then, the next week, you will have a **redo** meeting with Pavlos and your TA.

 Pavlos will be avaliable Tuesday and Wednesday each week.
 Some of these meetings are mandatory(**mid-phase** and **eval**, and **redo** if you have to).
-You will also have a 1.5 hour meeting with your primary TA every week.
-You are strongly urged to utilize the skills of your TA in this meeting.
+You will also have a 1.5 hour meeting with your primary TF every week.
+You are strongly urged to utilize the skills of your TF in this meeting.
 In addition, TA's will hold some open office hours.

 #### More Detailed Schedule